lturnerbio/TURNER_Scripting_Project/README.md

 Trinity works by running threee seperate software packages together in order to construct and assemble the transcriptome from your RNA-seq reads.

 # Transdecoder

-We use transdecoder in order to map out potential coding regions withing our newly assembled transcriptome.
+Transdecoder is used to map out potential coding regions withing our newly assembled transcriptome.

 # cd-hit